Canoas Creek (Santa Clara County)

 Canoas Creek is a tributary creek to the Guadalupe River.

-Canoas creek's was a originally a series of ponds and wetlands named "Arroyo de las Tulares de las Canoas" after the numerous tule plants in these marshes that were used to build canoes.
-In 1889 the city of San Jose used Santa Clara County prison labor to build a 2,000 foot hand dug channel to formerly connect Canoas Creek at Almaden Road to the Guadalupe Creek in order to drain the marsh.
+Canoas Creek was originally a series of ponds and wetlands named "Arroyo de las Tulares de las Canoas" after the numerous tule plants in these marshes that were used to build canoes.
+In 1889, the city of San Jose used Santa Clara County prison labor to build a 2,000 foot hand dug channel to connect Canoas Creek at Almaden Road to the Guadalupe Creek in order to drain the marsh.

-Canoas creek is prone to flash floods that have caused the Guadalupe Creek to flood downtown San Jose several times.
-Over time the creek has been dug deeper and in the 1970s much of the creek was turned into concrete channels.
+Canoas Creek is prone to flash floods that have caused the Guadalupe Creek to flood downtown San Jose.
+Over time, the creek has been dug deeper, and in the 1970s much of the creek was turned into concrete channels.

-Fish caught in this creek include: Bass, Carp, Catfish and Trout.
+Fish caught in this creek include: bass, carp, catfish and trout.